Skip to main content

 1. A letter of recommendation from a faculty member or mentor in the field of public health explaining your contributions to the field.
 Recommendations will not be accepted from fellow students.

-2. One-page personal statement demonstrating your leadership potential in the field.
-The letter should reflect your academic accomplishments, professional leadership, and community leadership.
+2. A brief statement prepared by the nominee demonstrating your leadership potential in the field.
+The statement should reflect the nominees academic accomplishments, professional leadership, and community leadership.

 When are nominations due?

-Nominations are solicited and accepted annually during the spring semester.
-Typically, nominations open in February and close in March.
+Starting in 2025 nominations will be solicited in the fall semester.
+Typically, nominations open in September and close by the end of October.
 The nomination period is typically open for 3-4 weeks.

 Can I self-nominate?

-Yes, students who have exemplified strong leadership qualities are allowed to self-nominate to their department chair by submitting a formal email containing a recommendation letter from a faculty member.
+Yes, students who have exemplified strong leadership qualities are allowed to self-nominate by contacting their advisor or their department chair by submitting a formal email containing a recommendation letter from a faculty member.

 Where do I submit the nomination package?